MozillaReality/WebXR-emulator-extension/README.md

 | Enable | Enables Stereo effect |
 | Disable | Disables Stereo effect |

+## For development

+If you want to develp or debug this extension, download this repositoy and install the extension into your browser as developermode. ([Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Temporary_Installation_in_Firefox), [Chrome](https://developer.chrome.com/extensions/getstarted))

 ## Kudos

 Thanks to [WebVR-Extension project](https://github.com/spite/WebVR-Extension), it was a true inspiration for us when building this one.

 ## License